cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/incus-agent-jail-recursive-ii-1-concepts.md

 It also makes it easier to remove access again.
 If a container should no longer be able to use a capability, the delegated interface can be removed without searching for copied secrets inside the container filesystem.

-> Delegation is still not risk free.
+> Delegation is still not risk-free.
 > A process that can access an SSH agent socket can ask the agent to sign authentication requests.
 > That means the socket itself must be treated as sensitive.
 > The benefit is that the private key material stays outside the container, and the exposed interface can be controlled more directly than copied key files.